 5) Check stored potatoes periodically and remove any sprouting tubers

-6) Properly cured/stored, many varieties can keep for 4-8 months
+6) Properly cured/stored varieties can keep for 4-8 months

 Click HERE to get the printable version of this Potato Harvest Summary!